-Deloitte Global’s 2021 Future of Cyber Survey analyzes responses from nearly 600 global C-level executives who have visibility into the cybersecurity functions of their organizations, with the hope of increasing communication around embedding cyber into the core of every business, while providing insights on how organizations can increase visibility into complex technological ecosystems and implement best practices to better prepare for an unpredictable cyber future.
+Deloitte Global’s 2021 Future of Cyber Survey analyses responses from nearly 600 global C-level executives who have visibility into the cybersecurity functions of their organisations, with the hope of increasing communication around embedding cyber into the core of every business, while providing insights on how organisations can increase visibility into complex technological ecosystems and implement best practices to better prepare for an unpredictable cyber future.

-Over the last year, businesses have been working overtime to remain competitive amid rapid technological change as accelerated digital transformation has drastically increased organizations’ vulnerability to cyberattacks,
+Over the last year, businesses have been working overtime to remain competitive amid rapid technological change as accelerated digital transformation has drastically increased organisations’ vulnerability to cyberattacks,

 says Emily Mossburg, Deloitte Global Cyber Leader.

-“As the complexities of integrated environments continue to grow, leaders must prioritize incorporating cyber into every part of their business or risk the consequences of inadequate cyber protections.”
+“As the complexities of integrated environments continue to grow, leaders must prioritise incorporating cyber into every part of their business or risk the consequences of inadequate cyber protections.”

 The convergence of technological prowess and increased cyber risk are changing the roles of today’s CISOs.
 As technology integrates further into daily business initiatives, so should the CISO’s responsibilities.
 According to our survey, there has been an increase of CISOs reporting to CEOs, going from 32% in 2019 to 42% in 2021 in the United States, and reaching 33% globally.
 This alignment allows for greater transparency on business initiatives and enhanced engagement at most levels – most importantly with C-suite executives like CFOs and chief marketing officers (CMOs) whose relationships with the CISO are critical in mitigating risk and creating authentic, safe customer experiences.

-Despite the challenges ahead, one thing is for certain: basic, hygienic cybersecurity systems are fundamental in protecting organizations from the rapidly increasing potential for ransomware attacks,
+Despite the challenges ahead, one thing is for certain: basic, hygienic cybersecurity systems are fundamental in protecting organisations from the rapidly increasing potential for ransomware attacks,

 says Donna Glass, Deloitte Global Risk Advisory Leader.

-“Businesses that make strategic organizational, cultural, and operational changes within their organization will find success in embedding cyber into the core of their business, ultimately building future resilience.”
+“Businesses that make strategic organisational, cultural, and operational changes within their organisation will find success in embedding cyber into the core of their business, ultimately building future resilience.”